carzaga1/EDFbrowser-EEG-manual/05_Annotating.md

 ```{Tip}
 While labelling burst one can leave the Description text filled in and the double crosshairs visisble, scroll through the EEG (changing only duration onset) to make the Burst labelling faster
 ```
+> 5. To save the annotations simply go to File -> Save -> Save in folder of desired location.
+It is recommended that the EEG file being annotated be renamed (e.g. PAT001_annotated).
+In that way the original file without annotations is kept, and a sperate annotated file is produced.

 TO DO: CHANGE VIDEO BELOW
 <video width="720" height="405" autoplay controls>
     <source src=""